soheilrayatdoost/ContinuousEmotionDetection/README.md

 # ContinuousEmotionDetection
 Analysis of EEG Signals and Facial Expressions for Continuous Emotion Detection code

-You need to inatall KERAS with tensorflow to run the code
+You need to install KERAS with tensorflow to run the code